-Note: While the 2020 categories are no longer in effect, they exemplify Chase Freedom 5% cash-back categories and remind us why these are among the best cash back credit cards on the market.
-All have appeared at various points in the past, so it’s reasonable for cardholders to expect them to return at some point in the future and continue earning bonus points — perhaps later in 2021.
+Note: While the 2020 quarterly bonus categories are no longer in effect, they exemplify Chase Freedom’s 5% cash-back categories and remind us why these Chase credit cards are among the best cash-back credit cards on the market.
+All have appeared at various points in the past, so it’s reasonable for cardholders to expect them to return at some point in the future — perhaps later in 2021 — and continue earning bonus points.